 Retailers should be clear with their staff over what is accepted as valid proof of age.
 We recommend that you only accept:

+If a young customer does not have ID encourage them to apply for a discounted CitizenCard using the QR code on the SCAN ME window vinyl/poster/shelf wobblers.
 Place the CitizenCard application forms from the retail packs near your till.
 This way, if the customer can't use the QR code they can still apply for a card.

 Retailers selling products, such as, alcohol, tobacco and fireworks are on the front line in preventing the underage sales of these products and need to think carefully about how to lay out their store.
 They should keep as many of the age restricted goods as possible behind the counter.
 Tobacco products must be stored out of sight.
 That way, customers will need to ask for them, giving your staff an added opportunity to assess their age.
 If all of your age-restricted goods do not fit behind the counter, keep them in direct sight of your staff and not hidden away at the back of the store.
 The courts have said that if you set out your store in a disorganised and careless manner, it may prevent you from defending any prosecution brought by Trading Standards for underage sales.